+It is important to consider why you’re refinancing.
 Many people look at refinancing in order to save money or pay off their home loan faster.
-Whether it’s a lower interest rate that sounds appealing to you, reducing your regular mortgage payments, consolidating other debts or signing up to a different term (for example, from 30 years to 15 years), it can be worthwhile.
+Whether it’s a lower interest rate that is appealing to you, reducing your regular mortgage payments, consolidating other debts or signing up to a different term, it can be worthwhile.

 If you are considering switching, here is what you may need to know.

 Many home owners think that once a mortgage is locked in, there's little room to move.
 In actual fact, you can always speak to your current lender to see if changes can be made to your existing loan.
 Reviewing your current lending is critical in ensuring you’re getting the best value for your money.

 Now might be the right time to review your long-term financial decisions to ensure you are on a good rate.
 If you have a home or investment loan with another bank it's well worth reviewing your current position to ensure you’re getting the most out of your money.

 Whether you want to live in your property or rent it out, we’ve got a range of home loans available to you.